 Your key to the kingdom is your subject line.
 It is the big decision maker when it comes to whether your potential customer even opens the email so take the time to get it right.
 Getting it right involves two things – a) choosing the right words and, b) knowing which words may flag your email as spam.
 There is a delicate balance here that involves knowing what sells and what’s considered a typical spam term.
 I’ve spent some time in the past showing examples of this but for example, words like “free” in your subject line will almost always flag your email as spam so look for other words and creative ways to say the same thing.
 Also, spend some time testing.
 Test and get opinions, test to make sure your email makes it into your inbox, test to make sure that the email looks the way it’s supposed to in various email clients and popular web-based email services, etc.

-You ultimate goal when sending an email campaign is to use verbs.
+Your ultimate goal when sending an email campaign is to use verbs.
 Verbs show action, imperatives, and power.
 You want to use words that command attention and require immediate action.
 That action could be to just open the email or it could mean that they need to buy your product or service now or else they’ll lose out.
 Try to create a sense of urgency with the words you choose.
 For example, should your subject line say “visit” your local store or “Rush” to your local store?
-I think I’ve made my point here.
+Hopefully this illustrates my point.

 6) When to send your emails?
 Timing is everything.